EU In Vitro Diagnostic Medical Device Regulation (IVDR)

 Consequently, even though a device model or type has been supplied before the IVDR Date of Application, individual units of the same model or type, which are placed on the market after the Date of Application, must comply with the IVDR requirements.

-• What Are the Implications of the IVDR for in Vitro Medical Device Manufacturers
+• What are the implications of the IVDR for In Vitro Diagnostics Medical Device Manufacturers?

-The IVDR introduced many changes to the regulatory requirements for IVDs in the EU as explained in question 4 above.
+The IVDR introduced many changes to the regulatory requirements for IVDs in the EU.

 These changes will require strong investments (time, resources, budget) from Manufacturers to meet the new requirements.
 In addition, guidance documents, Implementing and delegated acts are still to be published.
 Manufacturers of in vitro diagnostic medical devices are well-advised to stay current on amendments to IVDR and work with their Notified Body to ensure a timely review and approval of their devices ahead of the IVDR Date of Application.

-You can also follow the TÜV SÜD LinkedIn showcase page for Healthcare & Medical Devices for the latest information
+You can follow the TÜV SÜD LinkedIn showcase page for Healthcare & Medical Devices for the latest information.

 Additional resources are available on TÜV SÜD website at in vitro diagnostic medical device regulation resources.